magento/devdocs/guides/v2.3/graphql/tutorials/checkout/checkout-billing-address.md

 2. Go to Checkout.

-3. Go to Review & Payments step.
-Billing Address form is populated with the entered address details.
+3. Go to the Review & Payments step.
+The Billing Address form is populated with the address details you entered.